grafana/metrictank/GOVERNANCE.md

 The default decision making mechanism for the Metrictank project is lazy consensus, which is itself a form of voting.
 This means that any decision on technical issues is considered supported by the team as long as nobody objects.

 Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
 Explicit agreement may be stated at will.
-Decisions may, but do not need to be, called out and put up for decision in the #metrictank-dev channel in slack or on the Metrictank [development mailing list][devlist] at any time and by anyone.
+Decisions may, but do not need to be, called out and put up for decision in the *#metrictank-dev* channel in [slack][slack] or on the Metrictank [development mailing list][devlist] at any time and by anyone.

 Consensus decisions can never override or go against the spirit of an earlier explicit vote.